 CAN

-CAN implements support for classic CAN (available on F4, F7 MCUs) and CAN FD (H7 series) controllers.
+CAN currently only supports the classic CAN controller on ESP32 series.
 At the physical level CAN bus consists of 2 lines: RX and TX.
-Note that to connect the pyboard to a CAN bus you must use a CAN transceiver to convert the CAN logic signals from the pyboard to the correct voltage levels on the bus.
+Note that to connect the M5Stack device to a CAN bus you must use a CAN transceiver to convert the CAN logic signals from the MCU to the correct voltage levels on the bus.

 For detailed examples, please refer to: unit.CANUnit